-The next step is to ingest messages into your new Graylog Cluster and extract the messages with extractors or use the Pipelines to work with the messages.
+The next step is to ingest messages into your Graylog and extract the messages with extractors or use the Pipelines to work with the messages.

 SELinux information

 Hint: We assume that you have policycoreutils-python installed to manage SELinux.

 If you're using SELinux on your system, you need to take care of the following settings: